Every website needs analytics.

 Can you imagine running a restaurant where you can’t see your customers and you don’t know what they’re ordering?
 How could you ever be successful?

 That’s what running a website without an analytics program is like.
 You don’t know who’s showing up or what they’re doing.

-You need analytics to evaluate the success of your website.
+You need analytics to measure the success of your website.

-In this guide, you’re going to discover the best analytics program for tracking visitors and two ways to add it to your site.
+In this guide, you’ll discover the best analytics program for tracking visitors and the easiest way to add it to your site.

 If you’ve worked with websites before, you’ve probably heard of Google Analytics.

 Google Analytics (GA) is the most popular analytics program available, and it’s also completely free.
 You can track everything you can imagine with GA from simple visitor reports to custom events and conversions.

 There are three reasons why I use GA and recommend it to all my customers.